Welcome to Fall 2022!

 The Learning Center also offers free tutoring for all University of Utah students.
 Visit learningcenter.utah.edu for more information.

-Blockchain Café (in the GARFF Building) and the Madsen Café will be open in Spring 2022.
+Blockchain Café (in the GARFF Building) and the Madsen Café on the 5th floor of SFEBB are open!
 For updated hours, visit eccles.utah.edu/building-cafe-hours/.

-There will be a variety of student activities and events offered in-person and virtually.
+There are a plethora of student activities and events offered in-person and virtually.
 Visit Eccles.link/events for more information.

 The Center for Disability & Access is an excellent resource for students to provide students with disabilities the opportunity for success and equal access to the University of Utah.
 You can learn more at https://disability.utah.edu/.